Logo

 Why Creative Testing Matters More Than Ever in 2026

-Meta’s algorithm has gotten better at finding buyers—but worse at forgiving sloppy tests.
+Meta’s algorithm has gotten better at finding buyers, but worse at forgiving sloppy tests.
+The shift to Andromeda means Meta values creative diversity more so than volume.

 In 2026: